Last updated: October 11, 2021

 Find answers to common questions about HubSpot's two-factor authentication (2FA) methods.

 If you lose your 2FA device, you will not be able to access your account.
-You can request a 2FA reset from a super admin.
-Alternatively, you can contact HubSpot support to remove 2FA from your account:
+You can reset your two-factor authentication.

 No. If you use Google Authenticator as your primary 2FA method, you can transfer your existing 2FA configuration to your new phone.
 Learn how to transfer your Google Authenticator configuration to a new Android or iOS phone.